Glossary

 • Trustees

-The Trustees of the Roman Catholic Church for the Diocese of Maitland-Newcastle (Trustees) are a trust corporation with authority derived from both the Code of Canon Law of the Roman Catholic Church and the Roman Catholic Church Trust Property Act 1936 (NSW).
-The Trustees are the body recognised in civil law as the owner of all property held by the Diocese.
+The Trustees of the Roman Catholic Church for the Diocese of Maitland-Newcastle (Trustees) are a statutory corporation with authority derived from both the Code of Canon Law of the Roman Catholic Church and the Roman Catholic Church Trust Property Act 1936 (NSW).

 Return to TopU